MaheshG11/An_OpenCV_project/Project/readme.txt

 	  Black and Pink-Peach respectively.
 	4.There will be a error saying divided by zero encountered ignore it 5.Most of the times the Output will be opened in background

+NOTE:- Always Place Data and main.py in SAME directory